How to upgrade your PC hardware

 When your current PC becomes slower or stops working as smoothly, this is often the point that the consumer puts his hand in his pocket and splashes out for a replacement, which is great for a while, but before long the cycle begins again.
 Fortunately there is another way.

 Your computer consists of several upgradeable components that can potentially make a vast difference to performance for a fraction of the cost of a completely new computer.
-Upgrades can include, but are not limited to:

 - Increasing memory capacity, with larger volume hard drives (HDD) or faster load times with a Solid State Drive (SSD)